Sagebrush War: Aftermath

 An armistice was hammered out, which led to a long-term agreement between Sheriffs Pierce and Naileigh.
 A committee composed of two citizens from each party would be sent to Governors Leland Stanford and Orion Clemens to make their case.
 In the meantime, neither county would take jurisdiction over the area.
 There were no ill-feelings between the men themselves as evidenced by their gathering together at the local hotel.

 Later on, the settlement as well as the valley up to the easternmost point of the lake was to be, for the time, was put under Plumas County's control in accordance with De Groote's earlier map.
-Two surveyors, meanwhile, ran the eastern boundary anew from Lake Tahoe to Oregon, finding all of the settlement and the lake within the limits of California and shrinking Roop so much so that neighboring Washoe County was forced to annex it.
+Two surveyors, meanwhile, ran the eastern boundary anew from Lake Tahoe to Oregon, finding all of the settlement and the lake within the limits of California and shrinking Roop County so much so that neighboring Washoe County was forced to annex it.

 To resolve any hard feelings that some of the area's residents, who were not keen on the quasi-annexation into California, the legislature created Lassen County in 1864 with Susanville as its county seat.